Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 > [!warning]
 >
-> **Warning**: OVHcloud makes no guarantees about the usability or security of third-party software like PyDub.
+> OVHcloud makes no guarantees about the usability or security of third-party software like PyDub.

 ## Conclusion